Mikapall/Demon-s-Souls-SL1-Repository/bb.md

 Obviously, _Dark Souls I_ and _Dark Souls: Remastered_ have no difference ingame as to what a SL1 runs requires.
 There is also not a big difference either on that aspect for _Dark Souls II_ and the _Scholar of the First Sin_ edition, but most runners prefer to use the original _Dark Souls II_.

+**Please remember to check necessary global requirements (e.g. recording for a legend run).
+Read the Index page.**

 ## BB - BL4 Requirements

 **For BL4 Good Hunter we require all bosses to be defeated with screenshots/videos of the following:**